gudkov-a/shareit/README.md

 The intent of this project is to store some information like URLs, texts and pictures for myself or someone else, like a personal bookmarks.

-This is not the code I'm proud of.
+This is not the code I'm proud of because it's very simple.
 There is a lot of work needs to be done and right now you should consider this only as an example not a complete product.

 In this project I use:
  * Django 2.2